explodecomputer/tryx/README.md

 ---

-The package name TRYX (pronounced 'tricks') is taken from the phrase 'TReasure Your Exceptions', a quote from William Bateson.
+The package name TRYX (pronounced 'tricks') is taken from the phrase 'TReasure Your Exceptions', a quote from William Bateson (1908).

 ---